Top 10 Iconic Things to Do in Los Angeles

 • Hours & fees: Box office hours vary.
 It’s free to stroll the lobby and gardens, but you’ll need a concert ticket to attend performances.

-Where can you experience outdoor concerts under the stars?
+Where can you see outdoor concerts?

 Hollywood Bowl